Punktum-dk/das-service-specification/README.md

 <a id="enqueued-enqueued"></a>
 ### Enqueued: `enqueued`

-If an application has been enqueued with DK Hostmaster, but not processed.
+If an application has been enqueued with Punktum dk, but not processed.
 This can last a few seconds to a few days if the application require accept of agreement from the designated registrant

 <a id="service-domainis_available"></a>
 ## Service `/domain/is_available`